A man writing something down in a notebook

 Compare costs and security

 Review the pricing structure — per user, per invoice, or subscription — and understand what’s included.
-Confirm security and compliance standards such as SOC 2 or PCI DSS, and check whether the tool offers detailed audit logs.
-Assess support quality as well, especially for busy periods like month-end close.
+Confirm adherence to security and compliance standards such as SOC 2 or PCI DSS, and check whether the tool provides detailed audit logs.
+Also, assess the quality of their customer support, especially during busy periods like month-end closes.

 Simplify every invoice and payment with Paylocity's unified AP automation